AarshKariya/HackerRank_Solutions/README.md

 # HackerRank_Solutions
-This repository contains solutions to the questions I have solvd on HackerRank.
+This repository contains solutions to the questions I have solved on HackerRank.